beginning of content

 What should I do if I have heat exhaustion?

-There are steps you can take to manage heat exhaustion, and avoid the complications of heatstroke.
+There are steps you can take to manage heat exhaustion and prevent symptoms of heatstroke getting worse.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.